Taimur-Shabbir/Taimur-Shabbir.github.io/_posts/2021-05-24-salary-prediction.md

 There are no misspellings for the values in any of the columns investigated.
+Otherwise we would have seen multiple values that denote the same 'thing'.
+This would be obvious to humans ('physics' vs 'phisics') but not to a machine, which is why this step had to be performed

 ###  Exploring data (EDA)